 I qualified from the Central London School of Reflexology in 2004.
 Since then I've studied numerous different types and approaches to reflexology which has helped improve my understanding of the therapy, and enabled me to provide the best and most suitable treatments possible.
 Whether it's helping someone overcome a niggling injury, treating a client with a chronic auto-immune condition or just giving a deep, blissful, stress-busting treatment.
 These all require different approaches, techniques and pressures etc.

-In recent years, the two courses that have changed and improved my understanding of reflexology the most, have been Dr Jesus Manzanares' Manzanares Method and Spiros Dimitrakoulas' Orthopedic Reflexology.
-The Manzanares Method is very precise, shifts the focus away from the need to treat the whole foot and is backed up by science.
-While Orthopedic Reflexology looks at the mechanics of the foot and how problems with the bones, muscles, ligaments, tendons and how they move, can affect the body as a whole.
+There were two methods that have really helped me.
+Dr Jesus Manzanares' 'Manzanares Method' and Spiros Dimitrakoulas' 'Orthopedic Reflexology'.
+'The Manzanares Method' is a very precise method with incredibly detailed reflexology maps.
+It focuses mainly on treating the areas related to the problem as opposed to the whole foot and is backed up by 30 years of scientific study.
+'Orthopedic Reflexology' looks at the mechanics of the foot and how problems with the bones, muscles, ligaments, tendons can affect the body as a whole.

 The combination of these two approaches improved my results significantly but there was still something missing.
 This was particularly apparent in clients with muscular/skeletal problems such as back, knee, hip pain etc. Why did some recover completely and others just keep coming back with the same problem or with pain in another area?

 By chance someone recommended a book called 'What the Foot' by Gary Ward.
 What he'd discovered changed everything and it was so so obvious.
 People were just walking themselves back into pain!

 No matter what I did on the couch there was no change in their gait patterns.
 If they were bent over to one side and hardly put any weight into one of their feet, then of course they were going to come back, either in a couple of weeks or 6 months with similar or worse problems.